ewallace/ewallace.github.io/manual/_posts/2021-04-18-lab-notebook.md

 - *RNA/protein extraction*, entry should include a link to the protocol and describe any modifications you made.
 All reagents, e.g. buffers, should be described unambiguously.
 Ideally you would say which batch of buffer (e.g. prep date) you used, or for commercial reagents the batch number.
 - *Bacterial or yeast transformations*, since it is so easy to take a photo of the plate of transformants and add it to your lab notebook, please do that.
 - *Photos* of tubes, equipment, pipetting layouts, etc - it's also easy to take a photo and shove it in your notebook, why not do that.
 These photos help address the situation where you leave the lab and think "oh goodness, did I have the samples in the right order?"
-- *PCR*, record the program, enzyme, buffer (both with batch number), oligos, template source and concentration.
+- *PCR*, record the program, enzyme, buffer (both with manufacturer, part number, batch number), oligos, template source and concentration.
 Everything you need to reproduce it.
 If you follow a standard protocol link to that, and note only the modifications that you make.
+- *Reagents should be recorded precisely including manufacturer's part number*, and ideally batch number.
+Different manufacturers make enzymes (e.g. EcoRI, BsaI) with different capabilities, shipping buffers, etc. PEG comes in many varieties.
+There can be big batch-to-batch variation in enzymes, bovine serum, etc. Part numbers help reproducibility, while batch numbers help troubleshooting if one batch behaves differently from another.
+This is not an invitation to overkill: for example you could not the part/batch number in a "parts list" at the beginning of a week of experiments, then use a short name thereafter.
+It is ok to record batch number by including a photo of the bottle/tube.
 - *Strange observations* should be included, for example "a very hot day in lab and my experiment unexpectedly failed, maybe it's the temperature?"
 - Please add more examples?